Anatoly Lunacharsky: Later career

 Lunacharsky avoided taking sides when the Communist Party split after Lenin's death, but he almost became embroiled in the split by accident by publishing his selection of Revolutionary Silhouettes in 1923, which included portraits of Trotsky, Zinoviev, and Martov, but failed to mention Stalin.
 Later, he offended Trotsky by saying at an event in the Bolshoi Theatre to commemorate the second anniversary of Lenin's death, that "they" (he did not say who) were willing to offer Trotsky "a crown on a velvet cushion" and "hail him as Lev I".

 After about 1927, he was losing control over cultural policy to Stalinists like Leopold Averbakh.
 After he was removed from office, in 1929, Lunacharsky was appointed to the Learned Council of the Soviet Union Central Executive Committee.
 He also became an editor for the Literature Encyclopedia (published 1929–1939).

 Lunacharsky represented the Soviet Union at the League of Nations from 1930 through 1932.

-In 1930, Anatolii Lunacharsky established a government commission to research satirical genres in all kinds of art.
+In 1930, he established a government commission to research satirical genres in all kinds of art.

 In 1933, he was appointed ambassador to Spain, a post he never assumed, as he died en route.